psanan/PRiSM_Tool/README.md

 # 2D AMR Tool for PRiSM

+For more information, see our upcoming blog post at the [RNCM PRiSM blog](https://www.rncm.ac.uk/research/research-centres-rncm/prism/prism-blog/).

+This tool relies heavily on our [SimpleTreeMeshes.jl](https://github.com/psanan/SimpleTreeMeshes.jl/).

 ## Quickstart

 0. Copy this project to your local computer (GitHub: click the green "Code" dropdown and download a ZIP file).